Bone loss in the jaw is generally caused by periodontitis and/or the loss of one or more teeth.

 When a tooth is removed, it leaves behind a hole or socket.
 There are times when an implant can be placed directly into this socket, however, when too much bone is lost, the socket needs to be filled in, or rebuilt.
 This includes using bone grafts and membrane in combination with biologic modifiers to prepare the site for a stable implant.

 When a tooth or multiple teeth have been missing for a long time, the bone goes through changes that cause it to shrink.
 Guided bone regeneration (GBR) is a technique that uses bone grafting, membranes, and biologic modifiers to help bulk the bony ridge in order to support an implant.

-to review concerns about bone loss or missing teeth with Dr. Lieber, Dr. Stilley, and Dr. Medina.
+Request an appointment to review concerns about bone loss or missing teeth with Dr. Lieber, Dr. Stilley, and Dr. Medina.
 Remember that a prompt response to a missing tooth will be less damaging than prolonging any periodontal procedure.